Constant mean curvature, flux conservation, and symmetry: Partial converse

-This is the standard Hopf action when $\,k=l=1\,$, in which case the orbit space $\,\US^{3}/\gg\,$ is of course the standard 2-sphere $\,\US^{2}\,$.
-More generally, when $\mathrm{gcd}(k,l)=1\,$, on can realize the orbit space as a eccentric ``football'' shaped surface of revolution in $\,\R^{3}\,$, smooth except for conical singularities at one or both ends.
-The $\gg$-invariant \cmc\ twizzlers in $\,\US^{3}\,$ then correspond one-to-one with curves having constant $\mu$-mean curvature in the the orbit space, where $\,\mu(p)=\ln|\pi^{-1}(p)|\,$ for each $\,p\,$ in the orbit space.
-By Theorem \ref{thm:converse}, these are the precisely the non-circular curves that conserve flux along the Killing fields that generate the rotational symmetry of the orbit space.
-It is then straightforward to use this fact, as in Proposition \ref{prop:fint}, to derive the first integral for such curves.
+This is the standard Hopf action when $\,k=l=1$, in which case the orbit space $\,\US^{3}/\gg\,$ is of course the standard 2-sphere $\,\US^{2}$.
+More generally, when $\mathrm{gcd}(k,l)=1$, on can realize the orbit space as an eccentric ``football'' or ``teardrop''shaped surface of revolution in $\,\R^{3}$, smooth except for conical singularities at one or both ends.
+The $\gg$-invariant \cmc\ twizzlers in $\,\US^{3}\,$ then correspond one-to-one with curves having constant $\mu$-mean curvature in the the orbit space, where the density function is again given by orbit-length: $\,e^{\mu(p)}=|\pi^{-1}(p)|\,$ for $\,p\,$ in the orbit space.
+By Theorem \ref{thm:converse}, these $\,h_{\mu}\equiv H\,$ curves are the precisely the non-circular curves that conserve flux along the Killing fields that generate the rotational symmetry of the orbit space.
+It is then straightforward to use this fact, as in Proposition \ref{prop:fint}, to derive the first integral they satisfy.
 See \cite{e} for the resulting expression.
+We should note here that the special case $\,h_{\mu}\equiv 0\,$ (\textit{minimal} twizzlers in $\,S^{3}$) was analyzed using Hamilton-Jacobi theory in \cite[Chap.
+IV]{hl}.

-Analogous helical actions exist in the hyperbolic space form $\mathbb{H}^{3}\,$, and the resulting \cmc\ twizzlers have a first integral that one can derive in precisely the same way.
-The reader may consult \cite{e} for a description of the group action and the resulting first integral in this case as well.
+Analogous helical actions exist in the hyperbolic space form $\mathbb{H}^{3}$, and the resulting \cmc\ twizzlers have a first integral derivable in precisely the same way.
+The reader may consult \cite{e} for a description of the group action and the resulting first integral in this case as well. \eob \end{rem}